kitaird/rl-gridworld/README.md

 The environment acts the following way:
 * Every move results in a reward of -1
-* Moving into the wall will yield also a reward of -1, however the agent's position doesn't change
+* Moving into the wall will also yield a reward of -1, however the agent's position doesn't change
-* Moving out of the grid will yield also a reward of -1, however the agent's position doesn't change
+* Moving out of the grid will also yield a reward of -1, however the agent's position doesn't change
-* When being in the goal, no more action is possible
+* When being in the goal, no more action is possible (terminal state)

 ## Configuration